kquist/DoubleML-Python/ML2Estimator_documentation.md

 Boosted Tree
 =======
+The Boosted Tree option uses an AdaBoost regression with an implementation of sklearn's [AdaBoostRegressor](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.AdaBoostRegressor.html#sklearn.ensemble.AdaBoostRegressor).
+The available method_options dictionary entries are as follows:

+		base_estimator : object, optional (default=DecisionTreeRegressor)
+		        The base estimator from which the boosted ensemble is built.
+		        Support for sample weighting is required.
+For options supported base estimators, see sklearn's documentation of AdaBoostRegressor
+		    n_estimators : integer, optional (default=100)
+		        The maximum number of estimators at which boosting is terminated.
+		        In case of perfect fit, the learning procedure is stopped early. learning_rate : float, optional (default=0.001)
+		        Learning rate shrinks the contribution of each regressor by ``learning_rate``.
+There is a trade-off between ``learning_rate`` and ``n_estimators``.
+		    loss : {'linear', 'square', 'exponential'}, optional (default='exponential') The loss function to use when updating the weights after each boosting iteration.
+		    random_state : int, RandomState instance or None, optional (default=None)
+		        If int, random_state is the seed used by the random number generator;
+		        If RandomState instance, random_state is the random number generator;
+		        If None, the random number generator is the RandomState instance used by `np.random`
 Random Forest
 =======
+The Random Forest option uses an implementation of sklearn's [RandomForestRegressor](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html#sklearn.ensemble.RandomForestRegressor) class.
+The available method_options dictionary entries are as follows:

+			n_estimators : integer, optional (default=1000)
+				The number of trees in the forest. criterion : string, optional (default="mse")
+				The function to measure the quality of a split.
+Supported criteria are "mse" for the mean squared error, which is equal to variance reduction as feature selection criterion, and "mae" for the mean absolute error.
+			max_features : int, float, string or None, optional (default='auto')
+				The number of features to consider when looking for the best split:
+				- If int, then consider `max_features` features at each split.
+				- If float, then `max_features` is a percentage and int(max_features * n_features)` features are considered at each split.
+				- If "auto", then `max_features=n_features`.
+				- If "sqrt", then `max_features=sqrt(n_features)`.
+				- If "log2", then `max_features=log2(n_features)`.
+			    - If None, then `max_features=n_features`.
+				Note: the search for a split does not stop until at least one valid partition of the node samples is found, even if it requires to effectively inspect more than ``max_features`` features.
+		    max_depth : integer or None, optional (default=None)
+		        The maximum depth of the tree.
+If None, then nodes are expanded until all leaves are pure or until all leaves contain less than min_samples_split samples.
+		    min_samples_split : int, float, optional (default=5)
+		        The minimum number of samples required to split an internal node:
+		        - If int, then consider `min_samples_split` as the minimum number.
+		        - If float, then `min_samples_split` is a percentage and `ceil(min_samples_split * n_samples)` are the minimum
+		          number of samples for each split.
+		        .. versionchanged:: 0.18
+		           Added float values for percentages.
+		    min_samples_leaf : int, float, optional (default=5)
+		        The minimum number of samples required to be at a leaf node:
+		        - If int, then consider `min_samples_leaf` as the minimum number.
+		        - If float, then `min_samples_leaf` is a percentage and `ceil(min_samples_leaf * n_samples)` are the minimum
+		          number of samples for each node.
+		        .. versionchanged:: 0.18
+		           Added float values for percentages.
+		    min_weight_fraction_leaf : float, optional (default=0.)
+		        The minimum weighted fraction of the sum total of weights (of all the input samples) required to be at a leaf node.
+Samples have equal weight when sample_weight is not provided. max_leaf_nodes : int or None, optional (default=None) Grow trees with ``max_leaf_nodes`` in best-first fashion.
+		        Best nodes are defined as relative reduction in impurity.
+		        If None then unlimited number of leaf nodes. min_impurity_split : float, optional (default=1e-7)
+		        Threshold for early stopping in tree growth.
+A node will split if its impurity is above the threshold, otherwise it is a leaf.
+		        .. versionadded:: 0.18
+		    bootstrap : boolean, optional (default=True)
+		        Whether bootstrap samples are used when building trees. oob_score : bool, optional (default=False)
+		        whether to use out-of-bag samples to estimate the R^2 on unseen data.
+		    n_jobs : integer, optional (default=1)
+		        The number of jobs to run in parallel for both `fit` and `predict`.
+		        If -1, then the number of jobs is set to the number of cores. random_state : int, RandomState instance or None, optional (default=None) If int, random_state is the seed used by the random number generator;
+		        If RandomState instance, random_state is the random number generator;
+		        If None, the random number generator is the RandomState instance used by `np.random`.
+		    verbose : int, optional (default=0)
+		        Controls the verbosity of the tree building process. warm_start : bool, optional (default=False)
+		        When set to ``True``, reuse the solution of the previous call to fit and add more estimators to the ensemble, otherwise, just fit a whole new forest.
 Ridge Logit
 =======
+The Ridge Logit option implements the RidgeLogitCV class that is a part of the doubleML package.
+The L-2 penalty parameter is chosen using cross validation.
+The available method_options dictionary entries are as follows:

+		cv: integer, optional.
+The number of folds used in the leave-one-out cross validation (default=10)
+		Cs: integer or numpy array of floats, optional.
+If Cs is a numpy array, then the values of Cs will deterimine the potential L-2 penalty parameter values that the cross validation considers.
+If Cs takes the value of an integer, then the Cs will be exponential between low_val and high_val(default=10)
+			solver: Determines which solver will be used to estimate the beta values for each given C. All of the solvers are methods in scipy.optimize.minimize.
+For the solvers 'BFGS', "Newton-CG", and 'CG', an analytical derivative is automatically used (default='BFGS')
+				Potential solver values include:
+					-"BFGS"
+					-"Newton-CG"
+					-"CG"
+					-"Nelder-Mead"
+					-"Powell"
+			solver_options: dict, optional (default=None).
+Options for the scipy.optimize.minimize method chosen in the solver method.
+				View the options for scipy.optimize.minimize method options to view what the method-specific options are.
+			low_val: float, optional.
+The lowest L-2 penalty parameter value considered in cross-validation. (default=1E-3)
+			high_val: float, optional.
+The  highest L-2 penalty parameter value considered in cross-validation. (default=1E3)

+		---Lasso Logit Options---
+		    cv: integer, optional.
+The number of folds used in the leave-one-out cross validation (default=10)
+			Cs: integer or numpy array of floats, optional.
+If Cs is a numpy array, then the values of Cs will deterimine the potential L-1 penalty parameter values that the cross validation considers.
+If Cs takes the value of an integer, then the Cs will be exponential between low_val and high_val(default=10)
+			solver: Determines which solver will be used to estimate the beta values for each given C. All of the solvers are methods in scipy.optimize.minimize.
+For the solvers 'BFGS', "Newton-CG", and 'CG', an analytical derivative is automatically used (default='BFGS')
+				Potential solver values include:
+					-"BFGS"
+					-"Newton-CG"
+					-"CG"
+					-"Nelder-Mead"
+					-"Powell"
+			solver_options: dict, optional (default=None).
+Options for the scipy.optimize.minimize method chosen in the solver method.
+				View the options for scipy.optimize.minimize method options to view what the method-specific options are.
+			low_val: float, optional.
+The lowest L-1 penalty parameter value considered in cross-validation. (default=1E-4)
+			high_val: float, optional.
+The  highest L-1 penalty parameter value considered in cross-validation. (default=1E4)

 Ridge
 =======
 The Ridge option uses an implementation of sklearn's [RidgeCV](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LassoCV.html#sklearn.linear_model.RidgeCV) class.
 The L-2 penalty parameter is chosen using cross validation.
 The available method_options dictionary entries are as follows: